Business Purchase Loans: Learn How Acquisition Finance Works

 - Potentially a business plan including profit and loss forecasts and expected cash flow

-Considerations Before Seeking Finance to Buy a Business
+Considerations Before Requesting Finance to Buy a Business

-In order to avoid wasting time and potentially damaging your credit rating with unsuccessful credit applications, you’ll want to be absolutely sure that the business you’re seeking to acquire is fit-for-purpose and you’re in the position to be successful with your application for business acquisition finance.
+In order to avoid wasting time and risk damaging your credit rating with a number of credit applications, you’ll want to be absolutely sure that the business you’re seeking to acquire is fit-for-purpose and you’re in the position to be successful with your application for business acquisition finance.

 Follow our checklist to ensure all bases are covered:

 - Be completely sure of the financials that you’re financing a business purchase for.
 As a minimum look back at the last 3 years of financial statements and the costs you will be inheriting.
 What would the damage be to revenue if you lost a key customer?

 - Understand why the owner wants to sell.
 Is it simply that they’d like to retire, move location or do they have information on the business/sector that you don’t.

 - Have collateral ready if you’re seeking over $250,000 or loan terms beyond 2 years.
 For larger loans it’s likely that security will be required.
 This could be assets you own within your existing business or the business you’re looking to acquire.
 If there are no physical assets, invoice finance is an option for B2B businesses.

 - Have a deposit prepared.
 To improve chances of securing a business purchase loan, you should be factoring in a substantial deposit of your own.
 In fact, it’s quite common for lenders to ask for a 35% deposit from applicants seeking a business loan to buy a business.
 Submitting a cash deposit demonstrates commitment to the opportunity and is more likely to give the lender confidence in the transaction.
 Prior experience in the industry is usually pretty important too.

 Industry Tip: Lenders Are More Cautious with Business Acquisition Finance